rust-lang/rfcs/text/0000-variadic-tuples.md

 Note, see the RFC issues [290](https://github.com/rust-lang/rfcs/issues/290) and [1053](https://github.com/rust-lang/rfcs/issues/1053).

-## Syntaxic sugar to make enclosing parenthesis optional
+## Syntaxic sugar to make enclosing parenthesis optional in variadic tuple declarations

 For generic parameter group containing one variadic tuple type, it may be conveninent to omit the parenthesis.